MichaelZaugg/OpenSteamController-Continued/README.md

 Please recognize that by utilizing any part of this project you are doing so at your own risk.
 This is a reverse engineering effort and [we] make no claims to have a complete understanding of the hardware [that we write] custom or modified firmware for.
-Hopefully the testing [we] perform before publishing my findings and modifications will prevent damage to your Steam Controller or anything you may connect your Steam Controller to (i.e. the Nintendo Switch).
+Hopefully the testing [we] perform before publishing our findings and modifications will prevent damage to your Steam Controller or anything you may connect your Steam Controller to (i.e. the Nintendo Switch).
 However, [we] cannot guarantee that.